Updated April 2023.

 But let’s start with the basics: What is the difference between a producer and an engineer?
 And what is an executive producer?

-Now, my personal experience might not be too different from what many an independent artist goes through.
+Now, my personal experience in the music industry and music business might not be too different from what many independent artists go through.
 You see, way back in the day when I went into the studio with my band, we had our songs, we liked them, we were broke, and we were ignorant.
-The studio came with an engineer, and the engineer recorded our album and mixed it.
+The studio came with an engineer who recorded and mixed our album.
 And that was fine, but it may not have led to the best sounding album possible.

-You see, we couldn’t afford a producer.
+You see, we couldn’t afford a record producer.
 So what’s the difference, you ask?

-Your recording engineer is a technician.
-He or she sets up the studio and recording equipment, chooses and places the mics, and operates the soundboard and other equipment during a recording session.
+Your recording engineer is an audio engineering technician.
+He or she sets up the recording studio and recording equipment, chooses and places the mics, and operates the soundboard and other equipment during a recording session.
 If you have a producer, the engineer works under the supervision of that producer.
 The engineer’s main job is to use his/her technical skills to make sure the producer’s and artist’s visions come to fruition.
-Often, the engineer is also responsible for mixing the recorded tracks.
+Often, the audio engineer is also responsible for mixing the recorded tracks.